nitendragautam/nitendragautam.github.io/README.md

 Hi Everyone !<img src="https://github.com/nitendragautam/nitendragautam/raw/main/wave_gif.gif" width="30px">

-I keep all my code repos and projects over here in github.
+I keep all my code repos and projects over here in Git Hub.

 &nbsp;**Connect with me**

-You can find me using any of the below links.
+You can find me and connect with me using any of the below links.

  [![Twitter][1.2]][1] [![LinkedIn][2.2]][2]